rzshrote/pybrops/doc/source/standard_usage/optimization/optimization_solutions.rst

 All optimization solutions in ``PyBrOpS`` are represented using classes derived from the ``Solution`` interface in the ``pybrops.opt.soln`` submodule.
 All classes derived from the ``Solution`` interface contain metadata pertaining to the decision space, the objective space, inequality and equality constraints, and the identified solution(s) for the optimization.
 The purpose of the ``Solution`` family of classes is essentially to store the results of an optimization.

-Summary of Optimization Solution Modules
+Summary of Optimization Solution Classes
 ========================================

-.. list-table:: Summary of ``pybrops.opt.soln`` modules
+.. list-table:: Summary of classes in the ``pybrops.opt.soln`` module
     :widths: 25 20 50
     :header-rows: 1